create3000/x_ite/docs/_posts/reference/browser-services.md

       </tr>
       <tr>
          <td>LoadUrlObjects</td>
-         <td>Wether X3DUrlObject should be loaded. <small class="blue">non-standard</small></td>
+         <td>Wether X3DUrlObject nodes should be loaded. <small class="blue">non-standard</small></td>
          <td>Boolean</td>
          <td>true</td>
       </tr>
       <tr>
          <td>LogarithmicDepthBuffer</td>
          <td>Whether to use a logarithmic depth buffer.
 It may be necessary to use this if dealing with huge differences in scale in a single scene.
-It is automatically enabled if a GeoViewpoint is bound. <small class="blue">non-standard</small></td>
+It is automatically enabled if a GeoViewpoint node is bound. <small class="blue">non-standard</small></td>
          <td>Boolean</td>
          <td>false</td>
       </tr>